lopatin/sliderTabs/README.md

 		tabHeight: 30,					// Height of the tabs bar and arrows in pixels
 		tabSliders: true,				// Use sliding tabs.
 If false, overflow tabs are hidden
 		tabSlideLength: 100,			// Length in pixels to slide tabs when an arrow is clicked
-		tabSlideSpeed: 200,				// Length of the tab sliding animation in milliseconds
+		tabSlideSpeed: 200,				// Time (in milliseconds) of the tab sliding animation
 		transition: 'slide',			// 'slide' or 'fade': The transition to use when changing panels
-		transitionSpeed: 200,			// Length of the transition animation in milliseconds
+		transitionSpeed: 200,			// Time (in milliseconds) of the transition animation
 		width: ''						// Width in pixels of the whole widget });